-The Company utilized its line of credit facility to fund its working capital needs and fund capital expenditures of \$3,092,000 as borrowings increased \$9,641,000 in 2006.
-The Company expects that cash flows from 2007 operations and available borrowings will be sufficient to make debt payments, fund estimated capital expenditures of \$5,600,000 and normal operating requirements, and pay a dividend of \$.15 per share on March 15, 2007 for a cash payment of \$927,000.
-On December 13, 2005, the Company entered into a Credit Agreement with a lender to provide a \$27,000,000 line of credit that expires on December 31, 2010, and refinanced the Company's existing bank indebtedness.
+The Company utilized its line of credit facility to fund its working capital needs and fund capital expenditures of \$4,486,000.
+As a result of the significant increase in cash flows generated in 2007, the Company was able to reduce borrowings by \$7,485,000 in 2007.
+The Company expects that cash flows from 2008 operations and available borrowings will be sufficient to make debt payments, fund estimated capital expenditures of \$4,200,000 and normal operating requirements, and pay a dividend of \$.25 per share on March 7, 2008 for a cash payment of \$1,560,000.
+On December 13, 2005, the Company entered into a Credit Agreement with a lender to provide a \$27,000,000 line of credit that expires on December 31, 2010, refinancing the Company's existing bank indebtedness.
 The Agreement provides for a revolving line of credit of \$20,000,000, which includes a \$5,000,000 sub-limit for swing-line loans that requires additional pre-approval by the bank, and a five-year \$7,000,000 term loan requiring equal quarterly payments of \$117,000 with a balloon payment at the expiration date.
-Borrowings under the revolving line of credit are limited to an amount equal to a borrowing base calculation that includes eligible accounts receivable, inventories, and cash surrender value of the Company's life insurance as defined in the Agreement.
-As of December 30, 2006, the amount available for borrowing was \$15,000,000, of which \$11,665,000 was borrowed, leaving \$3,335,000 of availability.
+Borrowings under the revolving line of credit are limited to a borrowing base calculation that includes eligible accounts receivable, inventories, and cash surrender value of the Company's life insurance as defined in the Agreement.
+As of December 29, 2007, the amount available for borrowing was \$15,000,000, of which \$4,646,000 was borrowed, leaving \$10,354,000 of availability.
 Borrowings under the Credit Agreement are collateralized by substantially all of the assets of the Company.
-At December 30, 2006, the Company was in compliance with its debt covenants which include, among others, maintaining certain EBITDA, fixed charge and tangible net worth ratios and amounts.
-As a result of normal operations and planned reductions of inventories in the first quarter of 2007, the Company reduced its long term debt by approximately 40 percent from the 2006 year end balance.
+At December 29, 2007, the Company was in compliance with its debt covenants which include, among others, maintaining certain EBITDA, fixed charge and tangible net worth ratios and amounts.